project-gemmi/gemmi/docs/install.rst

     make

-Alternatively, you can use `pip install git+https://...`, which installs both Python module and the program.
+Alternatively, you can use `pip install git+https://...`, which installs both the Python module and the program.
 If you are not using the Python module, you can use pip to build only the program::

     pip install git+https://github.com/project-gemmi/gemmi.git --config-settings=cmake.args=-DONLY_PROGRAM=ON